 The notes, which will expire in 2024, will not be able to be redeemed by Best before the maturity date, the company said in its statement.
 Holders will have the option with all or a portion of their notes to require Best to repurchase for cash in 2022.

 Best expects to use capped call transactions, which are designated to reduce potential dilution to existing holders of Class A shares and ADSs of the company, according to Bests statement.

-Last month, Best reported revenue of $1.3 million for the second quarter, up 31 percent year-over-year.
+Last month Best reported its second quarter earnings, which the company said revenue reached $1.3 million, up 31 percent year-over-year.
 Net loss narrowed to $3.3 million, compared with $14.2 million a year ago.

 Best’s stock closed this afternoon trading up 2 percent, at $5.53 per share.